 U.S. Beef Production

 Cattle and beef production represent the largest single segment of American agriculture.
-In fact, the U.S. Department of Agriculture (USDA) says more farms are classified as beef cattle operations (31 percent) than any other type of farm.
-USDA’s 2007 Census of Agriculture classified 687,540 farms as beef cattle operations.
+In fact, the U.S. Department of Agriculture (USDA) says more farms are classified as beef cattle operations than any other type of farm.
+USDA’s 2012 Census of Agriculture classified 727,906 farms as raising beef cows.

-There are more than 1 million beef producers in the United States who are responsible for more than 94 million head of beef cattle.
+In total, there are more than 1 million farmers and ranchers in the United States who are responsible for more than 87 million head of beef cattle.

 Most beef calves are born on cow-calf operations.
 These are farms and ranches like people see along highways and country roads.
 During this stage, cattle graze in herds on large pastures within sight of their mothers.